MonicaSaeed/Node.js-Project/README.md

 This is a simple Node.js web application that provides a user-friendly interface to manage a restaurant menu.
 Built using Express.js and MongoDB, it follows the MVC (Model-View-Controller) architecture for a clean and maintainable structure.

-### ✨ Features
+### Features

-- 📃 View a list of all food items (name, description, price, availability, and image)
+- View a list of all food items (name, description, price, availability, and image)
-- ➕ Add a new food item
+- Add a new food item
-- 📝 Edit existing food items
+- Edit existing food items
-- ❌ Delete food items
+- Delete food items

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 - **Node.js** – JavaScript runtime
 - **Express.js** – Backend web framework
 - **MongoDB** – NoSQL database
 - **EJS** – Templating engine for rendering views
 - **CSS** – Styling
-- **Vanilla JavaScript** – Frontend scripting
+- **JavaScript** – Frontend scripting
 - **MVC Pattern** – Separation of concerns for Models, Views, and Controllers

 ---

-## 🖼️ Screenshots
+## Screenshots

 ### 🔹 Welcome Page
 ![Image](https://github.com/user-attachments/assets/d60cc22a-f57d-43fc-bbb4-f0b02f86d7ba)